 Jones, who has been on the reserve/non-football injury list, now has a 21-day practice window before he must be moved to the 53-man roster or placed on season-ending injured reserve.

 Jones is a 6-foot-5, 320-pound blocker who could play offensive tackle or guard.
-While he started 36 of 38 games played at right tackle for LSU, his best position in the NFL may be at guard.
+While he started 36 of 38 games played at right tackle for LSU, Harbaugh said Ravens coaches will look at him at both positions before deciding his future.

 Jones has been in team and positional meetings but will now have a chance to get acclimated to the NFL on the field in hopes of pushing for playing time.